TheLX5/APMMX-BasePatch/README.md

 # Archipelago's Mega Man X Base Patch
-This repository contains all the static ASM that's used to implement SMW in [Archipelago](https://github.com/ArchipelagoMW/Archipelago).
+This repository contains all the static ASM that's used to implement MMX in [Archipelago](https://github.com/ArchipelagoMW/Archipelago).

 ## Build
 Requires: